Danny02/danny02.github.io/_posts/2023-09-08-importance-of-acceptance-tests.md

 #### How did we end up in this place?

-Let's think about the reasons the original author might have thought that this was a correct way to write the test.
+Let's think about the reasons the original author might have thought that this was the correct way to write the test.

 We notice that it actually didn't matter back then if the constructor or the store method was called.
 The constructor was just delegating to the store method.

 Another thing we notice is that the test is named `shouldNotDeleteValue`.
-This let me believe that something like the following might have happened.
+This led me to believe that something like the following might have happened.

-1. a dev took a look at the current code and thought about what simple change will suffice
+1. A dev took a look at the current code and thought about what simple change would suffice
-1. the if-statement was quickly added
+1. The if-statement was quickly added
-1. the dev thought about how to test the if-statement
+1. The dev thought about how to test the if-statement
-1. it did not matter to the dev how the `value` field was set to a non-null value, so the `store` method was chosen at random
+1. It did not matter to the dev how the `value` field was set to a non-null value, so the `store` method was chosen at random
-1. now a proper name had to be chosen for the test
+1. Now a proper name had to be chosen for the test
-1. by looking at the test code it made sens to name it `shouldNotDeleteValue`
+1. By looking at the test code it made sense to name it `shouldNotDeleteValue`

 ## The order of working